joehalloran/sql-coursework/README.md

 ## Task 3: Database queries

-## a) How many practices and registered patients are there in the N17 postcode Area?
+### a) How many practices and registered patients are there in the N17 postcode Area?

-There are 7 surgeries in the N17 area with 52248 patients

-*Queries:*
+This could be answered using the following queries.

 ```
 SELECT COUNT(postcode) from surgery where postcode like "n17%"